Carl Gustav Jacob Jacobi: Scientific contributions

-One of Jacobi's greatest accomplishments was his theory of elliptic functions and their relation to the elliptic theta function.
-This was developed in his great treatise Fundamenta nova theoriae functionum ellipticarum (1829), and in later papers in Crelle's Journal.
+One of Jacobi's most impactful accomplishments was his theory of elliptic functions and their relation to the elliptic theta function.
+This was developed in his influential treatise Fundamenta nova theoriae functionum ellipticarum (1829), and in later papers in Crelle's Journal.
 Theta functions are of great importance in mathematical physics because of their role in the inverse problem for periodic and quasi-periodic flows.
 The equations of motion are integrable in terms of Jacobi's elliptic functions in the well-known cases of the pendulum, the Euler top, the symmetric Lagrange top in a gravitational field, and the Kepler problem (planetary motion in a central gravitational field).

 He also made fundamental contributions in the study of differential equations and to classical mechanics, notably the Hamilton–Jacobi theory.

 It was in algebraic development that Jacobi's particular power mainly lay, and he made important contributions of this kind in many areas of mathematics, as shown by his long list of papers in Crelle's Journal and elsewhere from 1826 onwards.
 He is said to have told his students that when looking for a research topic, one should 'Invert, always invert' (German original: "man muss immer umkehren"), reflecting his belief that inverting known results can open up new fields for research, for example inverting elliptic integrals and focusing on the nature of elliptic and theta functions.

 In his 1835 paper, Jacobi proved the following basic result classifying periodic (including elliptic) functions:

 If a univariate single-valued function is multiply periodic, then such a function cannot have more than two periods, and the ratio of the periods cannot be a real number.

 He discovered many of the fundamental properties of theta functions, including the functional equation and the Jacobi triple product formula, as well as many other results on q-series and hypergeometric series.

 The solution of the Jacobi inversion problem for the hyperelliptic Abel map by Weierstrass in 1854 required the introduction of the hyperelliptic theta function and later the general Riemann theta function for algebraic curves of arbitrary genus.
 The complex torus associated to a genus $g$ algebraic curve, obtained by quotienting ${\mathbf C}^g$ by the lattice of periods is referred to as the Jacobian variety.
 This method of inversion, and its subsequent extension by Weierstrass and Riemann to arbitrary algebraic curves, may be seen as a higher genus generalization of the relation between elliptic integrals and the Jacobi or Weierstrass elliptic functions.